jbagatta/deadmans-gazette/README.md

 Cancellability is achieved by establishing a breakable chain of decryptions, such that access to the final payload is granted only by access to an intermediary, whose access in turn is ultimately provisioned by the drand time-lock.
 We can effectively cancel a dead man's switch established in this way by scrubbing the decryption data from the intermediary before its credentials are decryptable by the time-lock release.
 If no action is taken by the originator, however, the time-lock will grant access to the intermediary, which then grants access to the final payload.

+To provide an analogy, imagine you've locked an important document in a bank lockbox, and mailed your friend the key.
+Your friend will be able to open the box and view the document as soon as they receive the key.
+You can only stop this process by removing the document before the key arrives.

+Now assume that, for whatever reason, you can never remove the document from the lockbox (or, as the case may be, that exact copies of the locked document have been made).
+How can you prevent your friend from retrieving the document once they have the key?

+This is where the breakable chain comes into play.
+Instead of mailing your friend the key, you lock the key in a combination safe (that you DO maintain access to), and you mail your friend the combination.
+Nothing can stop them from opening that safe, but if you so choose, you can open it yourself beforehand and simply remove they key.
+Access to the safe no longer matters, because it no longer provides access to the document.

 #### Deadman's Gazette

-The system proposed here is an implementation of that intermediary, along with automatable instructions on how to set up, cancel, and defer a dead man's switch.
+The system proposed here is an implementation of the safe from that analogy, along with automatable instructions on how to set up, cancel, and defer a dead man's switch using the server.

 ## Whitepaper

 ### Deadman's Gazette Server

-The server itself is a very basic set of API around a secured data store:
+The server itself is a very basic set of authenticated API around a secured data store:

 #### API